Hessian of the Busemann function on Damek-Ricci spaces: Preliminaries

 \subsection{The Busemann function}

-Let $(M, g)$ be a Hadamard manifold, i.e., complete and simply connected and has everywhere non-positive sectional curvature.
-Then, for a geodesic $\gamma : \mathbb{R}\rightarrow M$, we can define a function $b_\gamma$ on $M$, called the \textit{Busemann function}, by
+Let $(M, g)$ be a complete, simply connected, non-compact Riemannian manifold with no focal points.
+Here no focal point means that every geodesic has no focal point as a one dimensional submanifold (see \cite{I}).
+Then, for a geodesic $\gamma : \mathbb{R}\rightarrow M$ with unit speed, we can define a function $b_\gamma$ on $M$, called the \textit{Busemann function}, by

-Since the Busemann function is a convex function, the Hessian of the Busemann function is positive semi-definite.
+The Busemann function is a $C^2$--convex function \cite{BGS}.
+Then we can define the Hessian $\nabla d b_\gamma$ of the Busemann function and find that $\nabla d b_\gamma$ is positive semi-definite.

 \begin{rem} The gradient vector field $\nabla b_\gamma$ of the Busemann function $b_\gamma$ is a unit vector field.
 Hence, we find that the Hessian of $b_\gamma$ has $0$-eigenvalue associated with $\nabla b_\gamma$. \end{rem}